Climate Change Causing Sea Turtle Disappearances

 What Can We Do

 Reducing, recycling, and reusing all plastic, paper, and glass waste is an important step to ensure the marine ecosystem remains clean.
-Energy efficiency should also be practiced as much as possible, given the fossil fuels are only adding up to the amount of carbon dioxide present in the environment.
+Energy efficiency should also be practised as much as possible, given the fossil fuels are only adding up to the amount of carbon dioxide present in the environment.
 Energy-saving transportations are also a must.
 Think of it as, when you bike to work today, you actually helped a kid breathe a little cleaner air.

 Subscribe below to get notified when a new article is released.